Advantages of capped composite decking

 Capped composite decking boards are currently the top choice among deck builders for their ability to mimic the look of wood, while being relatively low-maintenance.
 Capped composite deck boards consist of a composite wood or plastic core with a protective shell made up of plastic polymers.
 While they tend to skew towards the higher end of the price range, capped boards provide a number of advantages over traditional wooden boards or cheaper composite alternatives.

-Chief among the benefits of capped boards is the fact that the durable PVC coating prevents mould and mildew from developing and provides an attractive, slip-resistant decking solution.
+Chief among the benefits of capped boards is the fact that the durable polymer coating prevents mould and mildew from developing and provides an attractive, slip-resistant decking solution.

 As with all building solutions, however, there is a range of options varying in quality and price and the benefits will increase higher up the price ladder.
 Good capped composite boards should have a thick, hard shell that makes them resistant to wear and tear and means that the deck can withstand heavy duty use.
 Premium decking boards come with a 25-year warranty against warping, cracking and staining though scratches are inevitable with any decking boards.